nicholaschenai/ai-for-code/papers/specrover.md

 	- AI's response in plaintext are parsed by an LM into structured JSON, and the parsing convo is saved in `agent_proxy_n.json`.
 		- issued search API commands are parsed as API function name and arguments
 		- identified buggy locations and analysis (not done in first iteration of loop) are parsed as `file`, `class`, `method` and `intended_behavior`
+		- list of list of messages.
+Inner list is the conversation history. outer list is the list of retries (retry occurs when there is a parsing error)
 	- if AI identifies buggy locations and performs analysis, break loop
 	- API calls invoked, search results are returned
 	- AI prompted to